-Choice of systems, scale, structure as a visual element in architectural design, design methods using graphic, model and computer methods.
-Structural form-finding and form-determination.
-Model and computer laboratory exercises.
+Choice of systems and their behaviour; scale, structural shape as a visual element in architectural design; conceptual design methods and structural shape-finding and shape-determination methods using analytical, model and computer methods.
+Model and computer laboratory exercises and project.

-11.5621 Advanced Structural Design C4
+11.5621 Advanced Structural Design